scottwillson/dawn-patrol/README.md

 Roadmap
 -------
-* Ensure we're using bluebird throughout and not mixing promise libraries
-* how to handle expiration? app only checks that results exist, not that they're up to date
-* DRY up test
 * Assert integration test response more thoroughly
 * Test response body more thoroughly
 * Replace 'Rails' with 'master'?